Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Discussion

 \section{Discussion}

-In this work we developed a computational model which decodes spatio-temporal data from electro-physiological measurements of neuronal cultures, reconstructs the network structure on a macroscopic domain and can predict the response of a given network.
-The main aim of the model is to create an intelligent experimental data analysis tool for processing complex time-series.
-The results obtained indicate that the model functions not just as a data analyzer but could also be used as a network simulator.
-Below we review the fundamentals of the model, we also attempt to give interpretation to the computational processes and we openly address some of the limitations we have encountered during our research.
+In this study, we developed a computational model that decodes spatio-temporal data from electrophysiological measurements of neuronal cultures.
+The model reconstructs the network structure on a macroscopic domain and predicts the response to a localized stimulus.
+Our primary goal was to create an advanced experimental data analysis tool for processing complex time-series.
+The results obtained indicate that the model not only serves as a data analyzer but can also function as a network simulator.
+In the following sections, we delve into the model's fundamentals, provide insights into the computational processes, and openly address some of the limitations encountered during our research.

+The model’s core concept is rooted in the neural rate-coding of information paradigm, as proposed in \cite{zador1997spikes}.
+According to this paradigm, the firing rate of action potentials serves as the primary carrier of information in communication between neuronal cells.
+The second fundamental assumption underlying the model pertains to the validity of electrophysiological measurements of large neuronal populations, particularly extracellular measurements, to capture their network structure.
+These measurements have been instrumental in validating the model.

-The model is founded on an artificial recurrent neural network (ANN) with RCN architecture.
-The rationale to use this kind of neural network for the current motives is rather self-evident.
-It has been shown in various studies that biological neuronal networks (e.g., the brain cortex) possess complex computational capacities, in particular temporal data is integrated in a recurrent manner and induce state-dependent synaptic transmission \cite{mastrogiuseppe2018linking}.
-In other words, the network memorizes the previous impulses and modifies its synapses accordingly.
-The time-scale of this process varies according to the functionality of the network.
-RCN is a bio-inspired approach, where the neural recurrence and nonlinearity are taken into account.
-Another great advantage of this approach is the simplicity of the training, where only the output layer is trainable.
-The output layer can in principle be fully linear (but not necessarily), as the nonlinearity is embedded in the reservoir neurons.
-Utilizing a linear output layer gives the possibility to train the network with linear regression, which makes the process significantly cheaper (in terms of computational power) than training multilayered recurrent neural networks, such as LSTM.
+Regarding its computational structure, the model is built upon a recurrent neural network (RNN) with a reservoir computing network (RCN) architecture.
+The rationale for choosing this type of neural network is straightforward.
+Numerous studies have demonstrated that biological neuronal networks (such as the brain cortex) exhibit complex computational capabilities.
+Specifically, temporal data is integrated in a recurrent manner, leading to state-dependent synaptic transmission \cite{mastrogiuseppe2018linking,mante2013context,laje2013robust,enel2016reservoir,cai2023brain}.
+In other words, the network memorizes past impulses and dynamically adjusts its synapses accordingly.
+The timescale of this process varies based on the network’s functionality.
+RCN, inspired by biological systems, incorporates neural recurrence and nonlinearity.
+An additional advantage lies in its training simplicity: only the output layer requires training.
+This output layer can be fully linear (although not necessarily), as the nonlinearity is embedded within the reservoir neurons.
+Utilizing a linear output layer enables cost-effective training through linear regression, as compared to more computationally intensive multilayered recurrent neural networks.